 This course is designed to develop proficiency in writing business letters and other types of communications used in business.
 Verbal communication and listening skills, reports, communications theory, semantics, human behavior, and possible dictation of letters may be included.
 Various types of business communications will be analyzed and practical applications written.
 A review of business English skills and proofreading will also be included.
 (59.4 Lec.
 Hrs.)
-Prerequisites: ADM:157 and ADM:123 or ADM:122.
+Prerequisites: ADM:122 or ADM:123